 If a traveler is authorized to stay overnight but chooses not to do so, they may be reimbursed for the full per diem amount for each meal claimed.
+IRS guidelines require this reimbursement to be classified as a taxable fringe benefit and must be recorded as wages on the employee's W-2.
 Any meals provided by hotels, meetings, conferences, or any other source must be listed on the voucher and deducted from the traveler's per diem.
 If a meal is offered but does not meet the traveler's medical or dietary restrictions, they may notate "dietary or medical restrictions" on their reimbursement request and claim the per diem for that meal.
 Dietary or medical restrictions should be communicated in advance for conferences and training, if possible, to help ensure accommodations are met as part of the travel.

-Business Meals
+2. Business Meals

 Meals and meal tip expenses not involving an overnight stay are not reimbursable unless documentation supporting the reimbursement clearly establishes that the meal is taken during overtime work periods or for official business reasons.
 To be eligible for reimbursement, non-travel official business meals must be essential to the Supreme Court's mission, a business necessity, involve substantive and bona fide business discussions, and approved by the Chief Justice, Executive Secretary, or Fiscal Director.
 Meal reimbursement for holiday parties, retirement parties, and other social gatherings must be approved by the Chief Justice or Executive Secretary and are subject to the meal guidelines set forth above.
-Chief Justice, Executive Secretary, or Fiscal Director approval is required to exceed GSA rate up to 50% over the applicable per diem guideline with sufficient justification and the original, itemized receipt.
-An itemized receipt is required for all business meal reimbursements.
+Chief Justice, Executive Secretary, or Fiscal Director approval is also required to exceed GSA rate up to 50% over the applicable per diem guideline with sufficient justification and the original, itemized receipt.
+An itemized receipt is required for all business meal reimbursements and charges such as tips and delivery fees must be included when calculating the expense amount per meeting attendee.
 The absence of such documentary evidence requires the meal reimbursement amount to be reported as gross income to the employee.
 Reimbursement requests must include the following:

-- Receipt

-- List of Attendees

-- Estimated lists are acceptable for gatherings over 25 attendees (Example- 25 OES staff, 12 Legislators, and 23 Judges for an Investiture)

-- Department Director Approval

-- Chief Justice, Executive Secretary, or Fiscal Director approval for meals over the GSA rate not to exceed 150%
+- Receipt - List of Attendees - Estimated lists are acceptable for gatherings over 25 attendees (Example- 25 OES staff, 12 legislators, and 23 judges for an Investiture) - Department Director Approval - Chief Justice, Executive Secretary, or Fiscal Director approval for meals over the GSA rate not to exceed 50% over the applicable per diem guidelines